kleo/blog-archive/_posts/2024-08-15-first-experience-and-troubleshoot-linux.md

 normal
 ```

-I found out about Ubuntu first at a Apple Store lol.
+I found out about Linux first at a Apple Store lol.

 This was at Plazuela de Iloilo, probably went there to wander at new shops with my parents.